 Yes, you can still apply, however we will require an interim transcript detailing all modules taken to date.
 If you are accepted, your offer of acceptance will be conditional upon successful completion of your degree and upon meeting the minimum grades set by the selection committee.
 If selected, your final official transcripts and/or certificates will need to be submitted.

-Applicants must submit an IELTS (Academic) score or IELTS Indicator with their application (any IELTS (Academic) or Indicator test must have been taken no more than two years before the proposed start date of the programme being applied for).
+Applicants must submit an IELTS (Academic) score with their application (any IELTS (Academic) test must have been taken no more than two years before the proposed start date of the programme being applied for).
 The minimum requirements for English language proficiency are as follows:

-An overall band score of 6.5, with a minimum score of 6.0 in each component in an IELTS (Academic) test certificate / IELTS Indicator statement of results.
-Please select “The Institute of Ismaili Studies” as receiver of your scores when registering for IELTS Indicator.
+An overall band score of 6.5, with a minimum score of 6.0 in each component in an IELTS (Academic) test certificate.
+Please select “The Institute of Ismaili Studies” as receiver of your scores when registering for IELTS (where applicable).

 Alternatively, applicants can submit scores from the following English language tests:

 Yes.
-The IIS will not accept or consider your application for GPISH unless you have provided an accepted Academic English Skills certificate prior to the deadline.
+The IIS will not accept or consider your application for GPISH unless you have provided an accepted certificate of English language proficiency prior to the deadline.